Liabilities Corporate Directors Canada

 - Duty of care: Corporate directors need to act in the best interest of their company.
 For example, they need to be honest all the time.

 Corporate directors are liable for breaching any of their duties.
 Sometimes their jurisdiction expects them to be mindful of the salaries of the employees.
-For example, if the corporation fails to pay its employees, then the directors could be liable for up to six months of unpaid wages.
-Of course, this could vary in different jurisdictions.
+For example, if the corporation fails to pay its employees, the directors could be liable for up to six months of unpaid wages.
+Of course, this could vary in various jurisdictions.
 Make sure to consult with a corporate lawyer for more details.

 The previous section may seem scary.
 Luckily, you could purchase liability insurance for your directors.
 Here are some examples: